rebelsky/csc207c/_mps/matrices.md

 Citations
 ---------

-This assignment is based on [an assignment from CSC-152 1998Sp](https://rebelsky.cs.grinnell.edu/Courses/CS152/98S/Assignments/assignment.03.html).
+This assignment is loosely based on [an assignment from CSC-152 1998Sp](https://rebelsky.cs.grinnell.edu/Courses/CS152/98S/Assignments/assignment.03.html).